NRLParticipation/NRL-Cookbook/docs/administrators/sponsor-thankyou.md

 ---

-## High complexity: Sponsor Relationship Nurture Suite
+## High complexity: Sponsor relationship nurture suite

 Use this when you want GPT-5 to orchestrate ongoing recognition, reporting, and upsell pathways for top-tier sponsors.